meshtastic/firmware/docs/software/plugins/StoreForwardPlugin.md

 UC 4) support for a mesh to have multiple routers that have the store & forward functionality (for redundancy)

+UC 5) Support for "long term" delayed messages and "short term" delayed messages.
+Handle the cases slightly different to improve user expierence.
+A short term delayed message would be a message that was resent becaue a node was not heard from for <5 minutes.
+A long term delayed message is a message that has not been delivered in >5 minutes.

 # Things to consider

 Not all these cases will be initially implemented.
 It's just a running stream of thoughts to be considered.